-The Neural Engineering and Translation Labs (NEAT labs) aim to develop an improved understanding of neural circuits deficits in child and adult psychiatric disorders.
+The Neural Engineering and Translation Labs (NEAT labs) aim to develop an improved understanding of neural circuits deficits in psychiatric disorders throughout the lifespan.
 We apply neural-engineering methods in both animal models and human research to target and repair identified circuit deficits.
 NEAT Labs are run jointly by Dr. Jyoti Mishra and Dr. Dhakshin Ramanathan.
-Dr. Mishra's work is focused on developing digital mobile technologies to serve as experimental diagnostics and therapeutics in human psychiatric populations, especially children and adolescents.
-Dr. Ramanathan's focus is on developing a greater understanding of how to target and modulate relevant neural circuits in animal models of neuropsychiatric disorders.
+Dr. Mishra's work is focused on developing & testing digital mobile technologies to serve as experimental diagnostics and therapeutics in humans.
+Dr. Ramanathan's focus is on advancing our understanding of how to target and modulate relevant neural circuits in animal models of neuropsychiatric disorders.
 Our research foci intersect in the use of closed loop, brain-computer-interface (BCI) technologies to target and induce plasticity in specific neural circuits underlying cognition.

-We are currently looking for talented post-doctoral candidates interested primarily in the development and application of closed-loop methods to target and modulate brain circuits; and a deep passion for developing novel treatments for neuro-psychiatric disorders.
+We are currently looking for talented post-doctoral candidates interested in the development and application of closed-loop methods to target and modulate brain circuits; and a deep passion for developing novel treatments for disorders of neurocognition.

 The candidate will be supported to present data at conferences, publish manuscripts, and write grants.

 The ideal candidate would have a Ph.D. in one or more of the following - neuroscience, physics, mathematics, electrical engineering, or biomedical engineering with a strong background in electrophysiology.
 In addition, this individual must be able to be a team-player, working collaboratively with others.

 **Individuals who have an interest in human aging research and are US citizens/permanent residents, there a two-year NIH fellowship available for you to work with us!**